nginxinc/nginx-azure-workshops/labs/lab1/readme.md

 1. Create a new Azure Resource Group called `<name>-workshop` , where `<name>` is your last name (or any unique value).
 This would hold all the Azure resources that you would create for this workshop.

+    Check out the available [Datacenter regions](https://azure.microsoft.com/en-us/explore/global-infrastructure/geographies/#geographies) and decide on a region that is closest to you and meets your needs.

-    Also you need to specify a Azure location while creating the resource group.
-Check out the [Azure Latency Test](https://www.azurespeed.com/Azure/Latency) and select a region that provides the lowest latency.
+    You can make use of [Azure Latency Test](https://www.azurespeed.com/Azure/Latency) to select a region that provides the lowest latency.

     I am located in Chicago, Illinois so I will opt to use `Central US` as my Azure location.